taonado/opentensor-bits/bits/BIT-0006-Dissolution.md

 ## Motivation

-While the "lolocaust" has been an effective way of dealing with unwanted/dangerous subnet economics (ponzi), it does not allow for the removal of unwanted/dangerous subnets themselves (malware, CSAM, other illicit content, etc).
+While the "lolocaust" (SN28 consensus change to incentivise dumping the token) has been an effective way of dealing with unwanted/dangerous subnet economics (ponzi), it does not allow for the removal of unwanted/dangerous subnets themselves (malware, CSAM, other illicit content, etc).
 As such, a mechanism to remove subnets that present a significant risk to the broader ecosystem is required.

 ## Specification